zitatorocsik/nlp-equipe1/README.md

 # nlp-equipe1
-This branch isn't meant to see the light of day and meant has a demo for the tool we're using. ty
+~~This branch isn't meant to see the light of day and meant has a demo for the tool we're using. ty~~ This branch will  end up seeing the light of day.

 ## Dependencies
 - cohere